Alabama Medicaid for Seniors & Long-Term Care

 Long-term care eligibility for seniors in Alabama

 The income limit for nursing facility and waiver coverage is 300% of the Social Security Federal Benefit Rate (FBR).
-In 2025, the SSI FBR is $943/month, making the income limit approximately $2,829/month for an individual.
+For 2026, this makes the income limit $2,982/month for an individual.
 Income above this limit does not automatically disqualify an applicant — a Qualified Income Trust (also called a Miller Trust) can be used to bring income under the limit in Alabama.

 • Individual resource limit: $2,000 in countable assets